top of page

 What is CSA?

 Community Supported Agriculture (CSA) is a way to buy local food directly from a farmer.
 You purchase a “share” and become a farm “member.”
 The farm provides a box of vegetables and/or other farm products to you on a weekly or bi-weekly basis throughout the growing season.
 Pick-up occurs on Saturdays at the farm from Noon-3pm.
-Special accommodations can be made just let us know.
+Special accommodations can be made.

-Buck's Garden also has a choose-your-own option if you do not wish to participate in a share.
+Buck's Garden has a choose-your-own option if you do not wish to participate in a share.
 We have a first-come-first-serve produce stand located across from the Lodi EMS building.
-Where we will have surplus fruits and vegetables available to purchase throughout the growing season.
+This is where we will have surplus fruits, vegetables and eggs available to purchase throughout the growing season.

-People who want to participate in the CSA will sign up with Buck's Garden in advance of the growing season, this helps us plan for the season ahead and cover the initial annual costs of farm operation.
+Anyone who wants to participate in the CSA will sign up with Buck's Garden in advance of the growing season, this helps us plan for the season ahead and cover the initial annual costs of farm operation.

-Along with farm-fresh food, other benefits include knowing your farmer does not use chemicals that impact the soil.
-Opportunity to visit the farm
+Along with farm-fresh food, other benefits include, knowing your farmer does not use chemicals that impact the soil and an opportunity to visit the farm.

-CSA supports a sustainable farming system that connects farmers directly with consumers and ensures a fair price for farm products.
+CSA supports a sustainable farming system that connects farmers with consumers, directly and ensures a fair price for farm products, services and goods.

 Shares Offered